arayq2/Bridge/Stomp/README.txt

 4. Servlet style interface.

 See Servlet.h.
 This encapsulates the connection setup and calls the provided "servlet" callback synchronously along with an interface to the send side.
+See Echo.cpp for a simplistic example of usage.